Camera Lenses

 Which One Is Better: Telephoto vs. Wide Angle vs. Zoom Lens?

-Since we covered the telephoto lens, let’s introduce the other competitors in terms of lens choices.
+Since we covered the telephoto lens, let’s introduce the other competitors regarding lens choices.

 Wide-Angle Lenses